Toward a More Secure Password

 But upper and lower case letters should be mixed up, to protect your privacy against shoulder surfers, people who watch your hands while you type.
 Some shoulder surfers are very skilled and if they’re uncertain about only one thing that could be in only two states, they only need to try two passwords and one will work.
 So make their lives harder.
 Consider these three possible passwords, in increasing order of difficulty for people peeking at your fingers, especially on the shift key or caps lock key:

 The first one is easiest to crack because your use or nonuse of the shift key is steady and easier for a spy to remember.
-The second alternates, and that's more secure, but it is regular enough that an observer can guess it.
+The second alternates, and that’s more secure, but it is regular enough that an observer can guess it.
 The third is a random arrangement; I made this one by tossing a coin for each letter.
-For 10 letters in a password, random choice just between capitals and lower case can end 1,024 possible ways and that should frustrate most spies.
+For 10 letters in a password, random choice just between capitals and lower case can end 1,024 possible ways and that should frustrate most over-the-shoulder spies.
 If that’s too few for your needs, a password with 20 letters (not counting numbers in your password) can give 1,048,576 possibilities.
 If you know a spy who can cope with that by watching you type, practice typing faster.
 Keep one finger just over the shift key so that pressing down is hardly noticed by anyone.
 This won’t work against a video recording in slow playback or software sneaked into your computer to do keyboard logging or input logging, but it’s a start.

 I’m not a fan of websites creating passwords for me, because I don’t know whether they really use good methods or only say they do and whether they store data about users’ password choices (don’t rely on privacy policies for your protection, especially against network snooping).
 If you’re not concerned about that, like because you’re only looking for ideas, then take a look at https://passwordcreator.org/ (no hyphen).